Professional Development Opportunities for Educators.

 Where: Yukon Territory (Kluane Lake Research Station)

-Who is this for: 20 educators from across Turtle Island who work with youth
+Who is this for: 20 educators from across Turtle Island who work with youth.
+Priority will be given to Indigenous and high school school educators, and educators who work primarily with Indigenous youth.

 Educators are invited to join this 6-day Howl Experience in the Yukon.
 Learn in community with educators from across Turtle Island, while visiting the traditional territories of the Kluane First Nation, Champagne and Aishihik First Nations, the White River First Nation, Kwanlin Dün First Nation and the Ta’an Kwäch’än Council.